2017 Financial Performance Summary

-This pie chart illustrates the breakdown of revenues for 2015.
-The Coastal Conservation League, including GrowFood Carolina, received approximately 97% of its funding from contributions and grants.
-This includes Coastal Conservation League memberships, major donor gifts, new pledge commitments and grants.
-Investments, primarily the $7.4 million endowment account, produced 2% of revenues for 2014 and was placed with a new investment manager in the last quarter of the year.
-Other Income included fees generated from sales of produce, rental income, book sales, events, and similar miscellaneous sources.
+This pie chart illustrates the breakdown of revenues for the year ending December 31, 2017.
+The Coastal Conservation League, including GrowFood Carolina, received approximately 86% of its funding from contributions and grants.
+This includes gifts from individuals, foundations and corporations, new pledge commitments and grants.
+Produce sales through GrowFood Carolina operations resulted in 8% of total revenue.
+Investments, primarily the $10.8 million endowment account, produced 3% of revenues.
+Other revenue included rental income, book sales, events, and similar miscellaneous sources.

 Revenue is used primarily to support program expenses.
-The programs at the Coastal Conservation League include the Energy & Climate Program; Air, Water, and Public Health Program; Land & Communities Program; and Food & Agriculture Program.
-A detailed description of the work that goes on in these programs is presented elsewhere on the website.
+The programs at the Coastal Conservation League include Land, Water & Wildlife; Energy & Climate; Communities & Transportation; and Food & Agriculture.
+A detailed description of the programmatic work is located here.

-Roughly 68% of expenses supported the Coastal Conservation League’s programs, with 19% and 13% supporting administrative and fundraising costs, respectively.
-The Coastal Conservation League relies heavily on staff expertise to provide education and advocacy to achieve mission driven goals and relies on a broad base of support from constituents.
-As a result, 56% percent of total expenses for 2016 are personnel expenses.
-The personnel expense ratio is consistent with organizations that rely on their staff for advocacy, education, and human services.
-The fundraising ratio is consistent with organizations that rely on private donors for support rather than payment for those services or support from tax revenue.
+Roughly 73% of revenues supported the Coastal Conservation League’s programs, with 15% and 12% supporting administrative and fundraising costs, respectively.
+The Coastal Conservation League relies heavily on staff expertise to achieve mission-driven goals and relies on a broad base of support from constituents.
+As a result, 67% percent of total expenses for 2017 were personnel related.
+The personnel expense ratio is consistent with organizations that rely on their staff for advocacy and education.
+The fundraising ratio is consistent with organizations that rely on private donors for support rather than payment for those services or government funding.

-The new pledges made in 2015 support three initiatives of the Coastal Conservation League.
+A fundraising campaign kicked off in 2015 in support of three initiatives of the Coastal Conservation League.
 One initiative is a new communications effort that began in the fall of 2015.
-The goal is to encourage active engagement from our members and supporters and also to grow our donor base.
-The second initiative is to expand existing programs to further efforts towards the mission of the organization.
-We are in a period of high growth in the Charleston area and are committing resources to address the conservation challenges that occur in periods of rapid expansion.
+The goal is to encourage active engagement from our members and supporters and to grow our donor base.
+Another important initiative is to expand existing programs to further efforts towards the mission of the organization.
+The Charleston area is in a period of high growth and we are committing resources to address the conservation challenges that occur in periods of rapid expansion.
 Our final initiative is to grow the endowment to $12 million by 2021.
 We feel this will be an increasingly important source of funding for annual Conservation League operations and new programmatic efforts in the future.
-The bottom line is that we are looking towards our goals in 2021 and determining new actions we can take now to help us achieve those goals.
+These goals are geared toward long-term financial growth and sustainability.

-Additionally, when creating the annual budget, the Coastal Conservation League includes a budgeted annual draw on the endowment account.
-This draw is currently at 4.5% of the rolling three-year average of the year-end balance, and is expected to remain at that level for the foreseeable future.
-The result is that while the 990 might reflect an annual deficit for certain years, this does not include the budgeted use of the endowment draw used to support the organizational mission nor does it include the annual pledge payments made by donors.
-Thus, the annual budget is created within the limits of the anticipated receipt of funds during the fiscal year.
+In addition to revenue generated each year, the Coastal Conservation League relies on a budgeted annual draw from the endowment account to cover expenses.
+This draw as stipulated in the Conservation League’s investment policy is calculated to be 4.5% of the rolling three-year average of the year-end balance, and is expected to remain at that level for the foreseeable future.
+The result is that while the IRS Form 990 might reflect an annual deficit for certain years, this does not include the budgeted use of the endowment draw to support the organizational mission nor does it include the annual pledge payments made by donors.

-As we look to the future, we celebrate our first 26 years of accomplishments and are focused on positioning ourselves for the future.
-We expect to accomplish this by expanding current programs, increasing communication with local and statewide communities to make those around us aware of issues that could potentially impact their quality of life, updating current infrastructure to increase efficiency and cost effectiveness, and continuing to grow the endowment account to support programmatic areas for generations to come.
+As we celebrate our first 28 years of accomplishments we are focused on positioning ourselves to meet the challenges for the future.
+We are accomplishing this by making progress completing the campaign initiatives, which are expanding current programs and increasing communication with local and statewide communities to make those around us aware of issues that could potentially impact their quality of life.
+We are updating current infrastructure to increase efficiency and cost effectiveness, and continue to grow the endowment principal to support the mission for generations to come.
 We rely heavily on public support, and we look to you, our donors and potential donors, to help make this a reality!